AhmedGabl/egyptian-id-validator/README.md

 1. Select either `Validate National ID` or `Generate National ID` from the sidebar.
 2. For validation, input the 14-digit ID and click "Validate".
-3. For generation (coming soon), enter birth date, governorate code, and gender — implementation pending.
+3. For generation (coming soon), enter birth date, governorate code, and gender — optional serial, checksum.

 ---